remla2025-team10/operation/docs/deployment.md

 - **Kubernetes Cluster** provisioned with Vagrant and Ansible, and orchestrates all workloads and resources.
 - **Istio Service Mesh** Manages traffic routing and observability.
 It is the primary gateway for the user through an external IP exposed by MetalLB.
 - **Monitoring Stack**: Enables monitoring with Prometheus, providing visualizations with Grafana, and traffic observability with Kiali.
-- **Local Docker Compose**: Local deployment possibility with Docker Compose
+- **Local Docker Compose**: Local deployment possibility with Docker Compose.

 ## 2. Deployment Structure